-Kentucky Butter Cake Cookies, a no-chill recipe, made with cake mix, uses just three ingredients.
-These are soft, buttery melt in your mouth cookies coated with an optional butter glaze.
+Kentucky Butter Cake Cookies, a no-chill recipe made with cake mix, use just three ingredients.
+These soft, buttery cookies melt in your mouth and can be finished with an optional butter glaze.

 Jump to: